ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 :::tip This guide goes into detail about how EarthCODE works and how the different entities within it are related.
-For the purposes of browsing the catalog or publishing through any of the integrated platforms, you do not need to necesarily understand any of these details below.
+For the purposes of browsing the catalog or publishing through any of the integrated platforms, you do not need to necessarily understand any of these details below.
 If however, you are publishing manually, are a platform provider trying to integrate, or otherwise interested in how EarthCODE works this guide will give you the necessary context and background.
 :::

 As described in [Step 1: Understand EarthCODE Terminology](/Getting%20started%20with%20EarthCODE/#step-1-understand-earthcode-terminology) EarthCODE provides an integrated ecosystem designed to support scientists through the full lifecycle of doing Open Science.
 EarthCODE was designed around supporting the work of scientists and developers from ESRIN, the ESA Science Clusters, the ESA Science Hub, and EC and ESA- Funded Activities.